 Sex crimes vary widely in scope, but they all can carry serious penalties.
-Choosing the right Riverside defense attorney to represent after an accusation of sexual assault could have a measurable impact on your sex crime, assault or rape case.
+Choosing the right Riverside sex crimes attorney to represent after an accusation of sexual assault could have a measurable impact on your sex crime, assault or rape case.
 There are a spectrum of sexual acts the courts consider criminal, and, if you’ve been charged with such a crime, your future may hang on where the assault you’ve been accused of lands on the spectrum.

 To understand what constitutes a criminal sex act in California, consider the following list of general sex crimes and what each means.

 It’s important to note that a single act may lead to multiple charges of sex crimes.
 As a result, penalties can be cumulative.

 An early adopter, California became the first state to require registration of sex offenders in 1947.
 Anyone who has been convicted of certain sexual offenses must register with this system.
 The requirement lasts a lifetime.
 All the crimes outlined above subject a person to registering.